jonathanendersby/cellcius/README.md

 It's also very annoying running out of airtime during an important call.

-You'll need to cron this to run every n minutes.

 The script makes use of gmail to send warning emails so you'll need to configure that below.